widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 ![PDB 4GW3 entry] (images/PDB-4GW3.png)

-Note the different tabs at the top of the entry which give access to differnece types of information about the 4GW3 structure.
+Note the different tabs at the top of the entry which give access to difference types of information about the 4GW3 structure.

-####Questions:
+Using the expanded Macromolecules section of the Structure Summary page,

+![PDB 4GW3 Domain] (images/expand-domain-view.png)

+we see that this structure has one sequence domain and we will come back to view this domain on the structure later.

+![PDB 4GW3 Domain] (images/RCSB-4GW3-domain2.png)

+#####Exercise 1: [10 mins] Browse the RCSB 4GW3 entry and answer the following questions
+#####Answer the following questions:

 1. What method has been used to solve the structure of 4GW3 and is the "quality" of the structure suitable for analysis of its molecular structure?
 2. What ligands does this PML structure have bound?
 3. How many amino residues does this PML structure have?
 4. What is the protein stoichiometry of 4GW3?
+5. Which Pfam domain is present in this protein and what residues does it span?
 5. How many other proteins in the PDB share 40% sequence similarity with 4GW3 and do you think that these structures all have the same structure and function?